The Greatest (Billie Eilish song): Relation to Other Works

-The Greatest has been compared to Billie Eilish’s older songs, but some critics think it sounds more grown-up and confident.
-It shows how much she’s changed and gotten better over time.
+"The Greatest" has been compared to Eilish's older songs, but some critics think it sounds more grown-up and confident.
+It shows how much she's changed and gotten better over time.
 In a 2024 review, Variety said the song is a big step forward for her as an artist.
+They also note this song is the most successful dramatic song on the album.
+The album, as a whole, has been referred as her most experimental, both thematically and production-wise.
+The raw emotion found in this album, especially in "The Greatest", is what sets "Hit Me Hard and Soft" apart from her previous albums.